 Matt Dugan was appointed the Chief Public Defender of the Allegheny County Office of the Public Defender in January 2020 after serving as the Acting Chief Public Defender since May 2019.
-Mr. Dugan began his career with the Public Defender’s Office in February 2007 as a trial attorney.
+Matt began his career with the Public Defender’s Office in February 2007 as a trial attorney.
 In 2013, he was promoted to the position of trial manager and became Deputy of the Pre-Trial Division in March 2016.
 Beginning in September 2018, he assumed the role of Chief Deputy Director.

 Matt has spent his career in the Public Defender’s Office and has implemented several transformational projects cementing that office’s leadership role in criminal justice reform in Allegheny County.